 Settle into rooms

-Photography workshop with Luisa.
+Photography workshop with Lean.
 She will introduce you to the art of photography, how to capture that perfect moment and create a photography story.
 There will be time throughout the five days for personalised guidance as well as group discussions and assistance in gaining the tools you need to create striking photos.

 Aperitif and shared long table welcome dinner.